ryardley/use-reducer-enhancer/README.md

 # use-reducer-enhancer

-This package allows you to use standard Redux middleware with redux hooks' `useReducer` hook.
+This package allows you to use standard Redux middleware with React Hooks' `useReducer` hook.

 ## Install